- Filed Under...

 You see, I think everyone (yes, even you) needs to start and run a side business at some point in their career.
 When?
 Why, whenever you feel stuck of course.

 The point is not to keep the business forever (unless you discover you love it, like I did), but to use it to radically alter how you and others value your work.

 Because absolutely nothing will help you see what you enjoy doing, what you’re good at, and what you’re worth better than entrepreneurship.
-Let me show you how it works, and introduce you to a brand new community I’m putting together to help you get started.
+Let me show you how you can get started.

 Reinventing your worth

 Starting a small side business can pay enormous dividends while actually reducing your career risk.
 Here’s just a few of the benefits.

 When you’re dissatisfied at work, it’s easy to romanticize that anything and everything is better.
 This leads a lot of people to job hopping, only to discover the new job has some major issue too.
 Most people tell me it’s incredibly defeating.